Is your SEO strategy primed for success in 2023 and beyond?

 - The latest Google features to leverage

-- New SEO trends to keep an eye on
+- New SEO tips and trends to keep an eye on

 It’s like the classic saying goes: An SEO pro’s work is never done.

-With the ever-changing algorithm and constant advances in technology, optimizing your website for search engine results is (and should be) an ongoing process.
+With the ever-changing algorithm and constant advances in technology, optimizing your website for organic search engine results is (and should be) an ongoing process.

 The good news?
-Putting SEO best practices into place now can set you up for success months and years down the road.
+Putting search engine optimization (SEO) best practices into place now can set you up for success months and years down the road.

-These tactics will ensure you’ve got a top-notch site and add value to your overall brand.
+These tactics will ensure you’ve got a top-notch site that drives conversions and add value to your overall brand.
 They’ll also show prospects and users that your company is one they can trust.